 While monetizing retail real estate is more challenging than ever before, savvy investors are recouping returns through creative means.
 Here’s how investors are using temporary demand to derive long-term value from what may otherwise be underutilized assets:

-•Pop-up stores: Over the past decade, e-commerce has come to dominate the world’s retail scene.
+- Pop-up stores: Over the past decade, e-commerce has come to dominate the world’s retail scene.
 This doesn’t mean in-person transactions are dead, though.
-In fact, many online sellers are realizing the benefits of having a brick-and-mortar presence.
+Many online sellers are realizing the benefits of having a brick-and-mortar presence.
 Because of this, many online retailers are investing in short-term retail pop-ups, that familiarize people with their product lines.
 Leasing your property as a pop-up can allow you to take advantage of the new retail marketplace.

-•Gallery space: Your retail space doesn’t have to be used to sell things.
-In fact, it’s becoming common for underutilized retail space to host art.
+- Gallery space: Your retail space doesn’t have to be used to sell things.
+It’s becoming common for underutilized retail space to host art.
 If you’re looking for a unique way to generate foot traffic toward your building, consider partnering with a local arts organization.
 If you have existing tenants in another storefront, they’re likely to benefit from the presence of a gallery.

 How to lease to pop-up shops

-If you’re considering leasing your retail space out to a pop-up shop creator, there are a few things you should be aware of in regard to the lease structure and terms.
+If you’re considering leasing your retail space out to a pop-up shop creator, there are a few things you should be aware of concerning the lease structure and terms.
 Unlike traditional commercial real estate leases, most pop-up shops rely on short-term site licenses.

 Here are some of the important things you should keep in mind when inviting pop-up shops to set-up in your vacant retail space:

-•License vs. lease: If you’re considering opening up your space to pop-up tenants, be aware of the difference between a lease and a license.
-Unlike a lease, which is an extensive document covering a long period of time, a license is a limited agreement that allows a tenant to temporarily use your space.
+- License vs. lease: If you’re considering opening up your space to pop-up tenants, be aware of the difference between a lease and a license.
+Unlike a lease, which is an extensive document covering a long period, a license is a limited agreement that allows a tenant to temporarily use your space.
 Under a license, utilities and other services are maintained by the property owner, rather than the lessee.

 Take another look at retail